wn-doolittle/caliper-spec/caliper.md

 <a name="navigationEvent" />

 ### B.9 NavigationEvent
-The Caliper [NavigationEvent](#navigationEvent) models an actor traversing a network of digital resources.
+A Caliper [NavigationEvent](#navigationEvent) models an actor traversing a network of digital resources.

 #### IRI
 http://purl.imsglobal.org/caliper/NavigationEvent